TomKrauss/pks-edit/doc/manual/macro_language.md

 - W - parameter / return type is an EDITOR handle
 - b... - parameter / return type is a bit set of enum values starting with ... (e.g. `bRE_` a bit combination of regular expression options)
 - e... - parameter / return type is a single enum value starting with ...
-- P... special token to mark the method a natively defined method (used internally in PKS-Edit for more advanced handling of parameters)
+- P... special token to mark the method a natively defined method (used internally in PKS Edit for more advanced handling of parameters)

 ## Optional Parameters
 Some native methods - in particular those operating on an editor support passing the editor (type `EDITOR`) as the first argument of